Impact of Community Structure on Cascades: Poisson Degree Distributions

+The discussion on contagion can also be generalized to $k$ communities with the same statement as in Theorem \ref{thm:contagion}.
+As we mentioned before, this also generalizes to the case of random threshold. \begin{remark} In case of one community, the above analysis yields the same characterization in terms of the derivative of $\Ffunc_\infty(\bs{0},\mu)$ at $\mu = 1$.
+In particular, contagion happens if $\sum_{d:K(d) = 0} \,(d-1)\prob_{*}(d) > 1$ and does not happen if $\sum_{d:K(d) = 0} \,(d-1)\prob_{*}(d) < 1$, where $\prob_{*}(\cdot)$ is the size-biased distribution of the asymptotic degree distribution $\prob(\cdot)$.
+This is the same criteria as in \cite[Cascade condition (7)]{Lelarge2012} for the case of one community. \end{remark}

-\section{Poisson degree distributions}
+\section{Poisson Degree Distributions}

 We will now specialize our results to Poisson degree distributions.
-An Erdos-Renyi random graph is an example of a graph family that asymptotically yields a Poisson degree distribution.
-The two community stochastic block model is then the appropriate generalization of the Erdos-Renyi random graph that will asymptotically produce Poisson degree distributions within the community and across the community.
-We will show in the following results that under some symmetry assumptions for the threshold and the advertising strategy, the solution simplifies considerably.
+An Erd\H{o}s-R\'enyi random graph is an example of a graph family that asymptotically yields a Poisson degree distribution.
+The two community stochastic block model is then the appropriate generalization of the Erd\H{o}s-R\'enyi random graph that will asymptotically produce Poisson degree distributions within the community and across the communities.
+We will show in the following results that under some symmetry assumptions for the threshold and the advertising strategy, the solution of ODEs \eqref{eq:alterode} simplifies considerably.
+In the case of Poisson degree distribution, we assume